 Bloody or with blood streaks

-The distinction between acute and chronic bronchitis is crucial: While acute bronchitis is usually caused by a viral infection and subsides within a few weeks, chronic bronchitis is a permanent inflammation of the bronchi.
+The distinction between acute and chronic bronchitis is crucial: While acute bronchitis is usually caused by a viral infection and subsides within a few weeks, chronic bronchitis is a persistent inflammation of the bronchi.
 This chronic form is often the result of years of smoking or inhaling harmful substances such as dust or chemicals.
-Chronic bronchitis is one of the so-called chronic obstructive pulmonary diseases (COPD) and requires long-term medical care.
+Chronic bronchitis is classified as one of the so-called chronic obstructive pulmonary diseases (COPD) and requires long-term medical care.

-How do you differentiate bronchitis from pneumonia?
+How do you distinguish bronchitis from pneumonia?

 How is bronchitis treated?